Duchess Sophia Charlotte of Oldenburg: Personal traits and looks

-Sophia Charlotte was well-educated and was brought up with a quiet and unworldly upbringing.
-She was a good linguist and musician.
-She was also a talented water-color painter.
+Sophia Charlotte was well-educated.
+She was a linguist and a musician.
+She was also a water-color painter.

 There were concerns of her well-being in Sophia Charlotte's youth, as her mother had suffered from ill health.
 By traveling to spa resorts and residing in warm weather however, she was able to overcome any signs of sickness.
 One source stated right before her marriage that Sophia Charlotte had "developed into a thoroughly healthy and happy woman, whose fair hair and blue eyes, so entirely German, are somewhat piquantly associated with a delicacy of feature that suggests the Latin rather than the Teutonic origin".
 According to another account, Sophia Charlotte was considered slim and graceful with pale, regular features.
 Contemporaries state she inherited some of the good looks and charm of her mother.
 As she was the only child of the Grand Duke by his first wife, she was a great heiress.
 Her wealth was often stressed when mentioned in articles and newspapers.
 One book called her "pretty, rich, and supposed to be very clever".
 Another contemporary source however calls her plain and uninteresting.